 Between the Mile End Road bridge and the next lock is an area, which, today particularly, may seem to be evocative of Loudon’s plan.
 The open area to the left is wide and on the other side of the canal trees and shrubs still run down to the water’s edge.
-There always seem to be plenty of birds about, mostly moorhens and Canada geese (14), but swans may be seen occasionally and a heron too.
+There always seem to be plenty of birds about, mostly moorhens and Canada geese (4), but swans may be seen occasionally and a heron too.
 I have also observed, but admittedly only rarely, kingfishers.
 On a lovely morning in April 2020 when cycle traffic was far lower than usual and the numbers of joggers seemed much reduced I felt, as I approached Johnson’s lock, that there was something else that was supporting a returning sense of tranquillity.
 I couldn’t quite work out what it was until I realised the skies were silent.
 London City Airport was closed and no aircraft at all appeared to be approaching Heathrow from the east.
 Pleasant as this absence of engine noise was I couldn’t help but reflect what a devastating blow to the economy the sudden grounding of so many aircraft, with the subsequent possibility of company liquidations and bankruptcy, must have been having.
-There has certainly proved to be an enormous price to pay for the respite from noise in cities which London City Airport serves and, indeed, worldwide.

-A short distance after the lock you will come to the Ragged School Museum (16).
+A short distance after the lock you will come to the Ragged School Museum (6).
 It is a very popular attraction where old fashioned lessons are given to new fashioned children.
 They go down a storm and I am sure Dr Barnardo would have approved.
-The museum is open to the general public and access to the museum cafe is from the towpath.
-The cafe is open Wednesday and Thursday from 10 to 5 and on the first Sunday of each month from 2 to 5.
+The museum has recently undergone extensive refurbishment and is gradually being reopened so best see the website for the latest information.

 Looking across the canal at this point you will see a relatively new housing estate but for most of the past two hundred years the view would have been dominated by the Stepney gas works.
 This was established in the early Victorian period and parts remained active until the early part of this century.
 When the final site clearance took place the ‘rotten eggs’ smell, such constant feature of old gas works, was noticeable from the towpath.
 All gone now.

 The canal now swerves to the right, dictating the curve of a row of terrace houses.
 The tall chimney hard by the towpath was built to serve one of the tunnels that fed into Joseph Bazalgette's Northern Outfall Sewer, constructed to carry London sewage away to the east.
-The canal is a little wider at this point and this seems to encourage the growth of various types of plants (20).
+The canal is a little wider at this point and this seems to encourage the growth of various types of plants (11).
 At certain times of the year tangential light from the afternoon sun may illuminate the under water world where shoals of small fish nibble away at banks and strands of submerged green weed that respond gently to the slow current or the displacement of a passing hull.
-Ghostly scraps of metal trash might also be seen occasionally (21).
-Once shiny and new these items are now casually discarded, forlorn and forgotten.
-Just a pity the owner couldn’t be bothered to dispose of them properly.

 Bethnal Green to Limehouse